kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/building-your-learning-toolkit/habits.md

 </aside>

 But always being disciplined can be really challenging and mentally draining.
-Habits help can help you put important actions on autopilot, so that you keep doing them without having to constantly summon up the motivation and discipline.
+Habits can help you put important actions on autopilot, so that you keep doing them without having to constantly summon up the motivation and discipline.

 <aside>